Jeshibu/Playnite-wiki/Playnite-6-changelog.md

-**Metadata settings will be reset after updating to Playnite 6.
+**!!!
+Metadata settings will be reset after updating to Playnite 6.
 If you use non-default settings then make sure you reconfigure them after update.**

 **New**
 * Ability to add new metadata providers via plugins